robweber/omni-epd/README.md

 * `sleep()` - puts the display into sleep mode, if available for that device.
 Generally this is lower power consumption and maintains better life of the display.
 * `clear()` - clears the display
 * `close()` - performs any cleanup operations and closes access to the display.
 Use at the end of a program or when the object is no longer needed.

+If the display you're implementing supports any advanced features, like multiple colors, these can be handled by setting some additional variables.
+Specifically you can set the variables below in the `__init()__` method.
+See currently implemented displays for a better idea of how to handle multiple colors.

+* `_modes_available` - a tuple containing the names of valid modes, BW available by default
+* `_colors` - a tuple of RGB values for valid colors an `Image` can send to the display.

 ### Display Testing